 Falling For Fall Plantings

-For most of us, when incorporating Fall colors into a landscape one quickly thinks of trees or shrubs that bear colorful leaves or interesting bark.
-But let's not forget about all the other choices available that can also turn any summer garden into a Fall bouquet.
-Although Spring is the most common time to begin working in the garden, I prefer the fall as it can provide an even better opportunity to play in the dirt.
-That said, cooler temperatures can equate to substantial sales at the gardening centers - so why not take advantage of the discount incentive.
+For most of us, when incorporating fall colors into a landscape one quickly thinks of trees or shrubs that bear colorful leaves or interesting bark.
+But let's not forget about all the other choices available that can also turn any summer garden into a fall bouquet.
+Although spring is the most common time to begin working in the garden, I prefer the fall as it can provide an even better opportunity to play in the dirt.
+That said, cooler temperatures could equate to substantial sales at the gardening centers - so why not take advantage of the discount incentive.

 Mums aka Chrysanthemum - Garden mums are a popular fall-blooming flower and it's no wonder: they‘re hardy and able to survive winters in Zone 3.
-Their stout stems and long-lasting flowers make them excellent cut flowers for any Fall able settings.
+Their stout stems and long-lasting flowers make them excellent cut flowers for any fall table settings.
 Available in a variety of colors—including white, red, yellow, pink, and orange—and sizes and shapes, depending on the variety and how they're grown.

 Keep my helpful tips in mind when purchasing "mums" for your garden:

 Pick the plants that are in bud, not fully open.
 You will be able to enjoy the flowers much longer if they bloom for you in your garden instead of at the nursery.
 If they have opened already ask for a sale price.
 If you want them to be perennial, you need to make sure you get the plant in the ground before the end of October.
 The longer you wait to plant it, the less likely it will have the chance to come back next year.

 I enjoy mums in my containers and flower boxes for the months of September and early October and then I quickly offer them to friends and neighbors to get in the ground.
 Remember to keep them watered in the container, because if the mum dies prior to putting it in the ground no amount of water will bring it back!